WHO CAN REQUEST A NEW PASSPORT AND WHERE?

 - Face has to be evenly brightened and without shadows

-- A persons, who wear glasses, must ensure that the frames do not cover eyes and that there is no visible reflection on the glasses
+- Persons wearing glasses, must ensure that the frames do not cover their eyes and that there is no visible reflection on the glasses

-- On the photos of children shall not be seen hands of parents or toys (the best way to photograph them is in lying position)
+- On the photos of children no hands of parents or toys should be seen (the best way to photograph them is in the lying position)

-- best photograph for fair-haired or white-haired persons is black and white
+- Best photo for fair-haired or white-haired persons is black and white